hanabi/hanabi.github.io/README.md

 | --- | ---
 | 2 Saves | Hyphen-ated and Duneaught
 | Chop Focus | Zamiel and Hyphen-ated
-| Layered Finesse | Antizoubilamaka
+| The Layered Finesse | Antizoubilamaka
-| Clandestine Finesse | Antizoubilamaka
+| The Clandestine Finesse | Antizoubilamaka
-| Patch Finesse | Zamiel and Libster
+| The Patch Finesse | Zamiel and Libster
-| 3 Bluff | Hyphen-ated
+| The 3 Bluff | Hyphen-ated
-| Double Bluff | Hyphen-ated
+| The Double Bluff | Hyphen-ated
-| Double Half Bluff | Hyphen-ated
+| The Double Half Bluff | Hyphen-ated
-| Triple Bluff | Zamiel
+| The Triple Bluff | Zamiel
-| Triple Two-Thirds Bluff | Zamiel
+| The Triple Two-Thirds Bluff | Zamiel
 | Playing 1s from Right to Left | Duneaught
 | The 9 First Principles | Duneaught
-| Gentleman's Discard | Duneaught
-| Double Gentleman's Discard | Duneaught
+| The Gentleman's Discard | Duneaught
-| Layered Gentleman's Discard | Duneaught
+| The Layered Gentleman's Discard | Duneaught
-| Tempo Clue Chop Moves | Zamiel
+| The Tempo Clue Chop Moves | Zamiel
 | Discard Elimination & The Elimination Blind Play | Aridolomo (with revisions from Hyphen-ated and Duneaught)
 | Immediate Double Clue | Duneaught
-| Elimination Finesse | Zamiel and Ahming
+| The Elimination Finesse | Zamiel and Ahming
-| Elimination Blind Play Riding Deduction | Duneaught
+| The Elimination Blind Play Riding Deduction | Duneaught
 | Free Choice Convention | Hyphen-ated
-| Trash Push | Duneaught
+| The Trash Push | Duneaught
-| Trash Bluff | Duneaught
+| The Trash Bluff | Duneaught
-| Trash Finesse | Duneaught
+| The Trash Finesse | Duneaught
-| Double Trash Finesse | Duneaught
+| The Double Trash Finesse | Duneaught
-| Trash Push Finesse | Duneaught
+| The Trash Push Finesse | Duneaught
-| Hesitation Blind Play | Zamiel
+| The Hesitation Blind Play | Zamiel
-| Lost Tempo Priority Finesse | Libster
+| The Lost Tempo Priority Finesse | Libster
-| Dupe Bluff | Duneaught
+| The Dupe Bluff | Duneaught
-| Certain Finesse | Zamiel
+| The Certain Finesse | Zamiel
 | The Crazy 8s Save | Hyphen-ated
-| Negative Prompts | Zamiel and Libster
+| The Negative Prompt | Zamiel and Libster
 | Weak Prompts | Hyphen-ated
-| Crazy 3 Saves and Crazy 4 Saves | Libster
+| Crazy 3 Saves & Crazy 4 Saves | Libster
-| Scream Discard Chop Move | 910dan and Zamiel
+| The Scream Discard Chop Move | 910dan and Zamiel
-| Early Fix Clue Chop Move | Zamiel
+| The Early Fix Clue Chop Move | Zamiel
-| Critical 4 Bluff | Libster
+| The Critical 4 Bluff | Libster
-| Chop Transfer | Duneaught
+| The Chop Transfer | Duneaught
-| Whisper Discard Chop Move | Zamiel
+| The Whisper Discard Chop Move | Zamiel
-| Good Touch Bluff | Postmans
+| The Good Touch Bluff | Postmans
-| Negative Blind Play | Ahming
+| The Negative Blind Play | Ahming
-| Elimination Bluffs | Zamiel
+| The Elimination Bluff | Zamiel
-| Elimination Layered Finesse | Zamiel
+| The Elimination Layered Finesse | Zamiel
-| Rebellious Discard | Zamiel
+| The Rebellious Discard | Zamiel
 | Focus Inversion | Zamiel
 | Modified Black 3 & Black 4 Saves | Florrat
 | Modified Early Game | Libster and Florrat
-| Double Tempo Clue | Hyphen-ated
+| The Double Tempo Clue | Hyphen-ated
 | Hard Bluffs | Florrat
 | White Compromise | Postmans
-| Acid Trip Colors | Zamiel and Florrat
+| Acid Trip Conventions | Zamiel and Florrat
-| Double / Triple Pass Bluff | Zamiel
+| The Double/Triple Pass Bluff | Zamiel
-| Out-of-Order Finesse | Zamiel
+| The Out-of-Order Finesse | Zamiel
 | The Speed-up Clue | Libster
 | General Principles | Zamiel and Florrat
-| Misplay Trash Push | Zamiel
+| The Misplay Trash Push | Zamiel
-| Disease Bluffs & Heal Clues | Zamiel
+| The Disease Bluff & The Heal Clue | Zamiel
-| Double-Copy Bluff | Zamiel
+| The Double-Copy Bluff | Zamiel
-| Pestilence Finesses & Pestilence Bluffs | Zamiel
+| The Pestilent (Double) Bluff | Zamiel
-| Distribution Clue | Libster
+| The Distribution Clue | Libster
-| Elimination Blind Play Riding Deduction Bluff | Duneaught
+| The Elimination Blind Play Riding Deduction Bluff | Duneaught
 | Self-Elimination Finesse Priority | 910dan
-| Baking a Cake | Zamiel
 | Multiple-card Trash Bluff | Zamiel & Antizoubilamaka
 | Play Elimination | Zamiel
 | Double Discard Elimination | Zamiel
-| No-Information Double Finesse | Zamiel
+| The No-Information Double Finesse | Zamiel
 | The Layered Jump | Libster
-| Oblivious Finesse | Sankala
+| The Oblivious Finesse | Sankala
-| Free Choice Bluff | Zamiel
+| The Free Choice Bluff | Zamiel
-| Suboptimal Color Prompt & Suboptimal Color Finesse | Zamiel
+| The Suboptimal Color Prompt & The Suboptimal Color Finesse | Zamiel
-| Suboptimal Color Bluff | Zamiel
+| The Suboptimal Color Bluff | Zamiel
-| Higher Order Blind Play | Libster
+| The Higher Order Finesse | Libster
-| Pestilence Finesse | Sankala
-| Continuation Clues | Libster
+| The Continuation Clue | Libster
-| Just-In-Time Fix Clues | Zamiel
+| The Just-In-Time Fix Clue | Zamiel
-| Occupied Play Clue & Occupied Finesse | Zamiel
+| The Occupied Play Clue & The Occupied Finesse | Zamiel
-| Higher-Rank Prompt & Higher-Rank Finesse | Libster
+| The Higher-Rank Prompt & The Higher-Rank Finesse | Libster
-| Higher-Rank Bluff & Higher-Rank Layered Finesse | Zamiel
+| The Higher-Rank Bluff & The Higher-Rank Layered Finesse | Zamiel
-| Long-Range Scream Discard | Florrat
+| The Long-Range Scream Discard | Florrat
-| Bad Touch Double Finesse | Sankala
+| The Bad Touch Double Finesse | Sankala
-| Bad Touch Double Bluff & Bad Touch Double Half Bluff | Sankala
+| The Bad Touch Double Bluff & The Bad Touch Double Half Bluff | Sankala
 | The Dump Truck | Ahming
 | The Fuel Clue | Ahming
+| The Lower Rank Finesse & The Lower Rank Bluff | Libster
+| The Right-to-Left Finesse & The Right-to-Left Bluff | Libster
+| The Setup Finesse | Zamiel
+| The Stop Discard | Zamiel